Civita-Project/digital-native-institutions/theory/dni_theory.md

 This theory therefore functions as an **execution constraint** on all downstream architectures, models, and empirical analyses.

+Digital Native Institutions (DNI) are a subclass of Computable Institutions (CI)—institutions whose status-functions are formally specifiable, executable, auditable, and falsifiable—where computability is achieved through native digital primitives.

 ---

 ## **0. Purpose**